EffectOrientedProgramming/book/Chapters/09_Running_Effects.md

 ## Building applications from scratch

 One way to run ZIOs is to use a "main method" program (something you can start in the JVM).
-However, setting up the pieces needed for this is a bit cumbersome if done without helpers so ZIO provides an easy way to do this with the `ZIOAppDefault` trait.
+However, setting up the pieces needed for this is a bit cumbersome if done without helpers.

+### ZIOAppDefault
+ZIO provides an easy way to do this with the `ZIOAppDefault` trait.

 To use it create a new `object` that extends the `ZIOAppDefault` trait and implements the `run` method.
 That method returns a ZIO so you can now give it the example `ZIO.debug` data:
 ```scala mdoc